appsquickly/typhoon/README.md

 //This has been injected by value.
 The container takes care of type conversion.
 NSUInteger damselsRescued = knight.damselsRescued

-//This class conforms to <SpringPropertyInjectionDelegate> which has callbacks that get triggered before and after properties are
+//This class conforms to <SpringPropertyInjectionDelegate> which has callbacks that get triggered before
-//injected.
+//and after properties are injected.
 Knight* anotherKnight = [_componentFactory objectForKey:@"anotherKnight"];